pooji-glitch/The-AI-Engineer-Challenge/README.md

-# 🤖 AI Chat with PDF Magic ✨

-> **Turn any PDF into your personal AI assistant!** Upload documents and chat with them using the power of RAG (Retrieval-Augmented Generation).
+# 📊 Financial Document Assistant for Analysts & Investors

+> **Transform financial documents into AI-powered insights!** Upload financial reports, spreadsheets, and documents to get specialized analysis for investment decisions.

 ## 🚀 What's This All About?

-This is a super cool AI chat application that lets you:
+This is a specialized AI application designed for **financial analysts and investors** that lets you:
-- 📄 **Upload PDFs** - Any document, any size
+- 📄 **Upload Multiple Document Types** - PDFs, Excel spreadsheets, CSV files, Word documents, and text files
-- 🧠 **Chat with your docs** - Ask questions, get intelligent answers
+- 🧠 **Specialized Financial Analysis** - Get AI-powered insights tailored for investment analysis
-- 🔍 **Smart search** - AI finds the most relevant parts of your documents
+- 🔍 **Smart Document Search** - AI finds the most relevant financial data from your documents
-- 💬 **Real-time chat** - Get instant responses as you type
+- 💬 **Real-time Financial Chat** - Ask questions about financial metrics, risks, and valuation
+- 📊 **Analysis Types** - Choose from General, Financial, Risk Assessment, or Valuation analysis

-Think of it as having a conversation with your documents! 📚➡️🤖
+Think of it as having a **financial analyst AI assistant** that can read and analyze any financial document! 📈➡️🤖

 ## 🛠️ Tech Stack

 - **Frontend**: Next.js 14 + TypeScript + Tailwind CSS
 - **Backend**: FastAPI + Python
 - **AI**: OpenAI GPT-4 + AIMakerSpace for RAG
+- **Document Processing**: Pandas, OpenPyXL, python-docx, PyPDF2
 - **Deployment**: Vercel (Frontend) + Railway (Backend)

 ## 🎯 Quick Start